zenika-open-source/immutadot/packages/immutadot-lodash/README.md

 ![immutadot logo](https://raw.githubusercontent.com/zenika-open-source/immutadot/master/misc/otter.svg?sanitize=true)
 ===

-## immutad●t-lodash
+## immutadot-lodash
-immutadot-lodash is an extension to immutad●t, adding functions based on [lodash](https://lodash.com/).
+immutadot-lodash is an extension to immutadot, adding functions based on [lodash](https://lodash.com/).

-More information on immutad●t is available on the [repository's main page](https://github.com/zenika-open-source/immutadot).
+More information on immutadot is available on the [repository's main page](https://github.com/zenika-open-source/immutadot).

 ## Installation

-immutad●t-lodash is available on [npm repository](https://www.npmjs.com/package/immutadot-lodash).
+immutadot-lodash is available on [npm repository](https://www.npmjs.com/package/immutadot-lodash).

 using yarn: